walles/batterylogger/README.md

 TODO before public release
 --------------------------
-* Make sure there's enough room for the tick labels at the bottom;
-there wasn't on one of the beta devices.

 * Add affordance for two finger zoom and that it gives you the details back.